The ACSP Global Planning Educators Interest Group (GPEIG) will support student travel to the upcoming ACSP Annual Conference.

 Awards will be determined from students with an accepted paper to present at the ACSP Annual Conference with a focus on an international development/global planning topic or with a special focus on low-income countries of the global south.

-- Award: $500 USD cash grant only to those able to attend the Annual Conference
+- Award: $500 USD cash grant intended to defray travel expenses for those able to attend the upcoming Annual Conference

 The deadline to submit applications is June 1 using the form below.

-- Must be a graduate planning student enrolled at an ACSP member school during the 2017-18 academic year;
+- Must be a graduate planning student enrolled at an ACSP member school during the previous academic year;

 - Must be traveling more than 100 miles to the conference.

 - Must have previously submitted an abstract to the ACSP Conference, and subsequently have an accepted paper to present at the conference.
 Feel free to submit your application prior to knowing if your abstract is accepted!
 ACSP staff will confirm the acceptance of your abstract for the award committee to continue their deliberations.